itsinclai/ticket-lifecycle/README.md

 <b><p>Stage 2: Assignment and Prioritization</p></b>

-As John (Help Desk Agent), access the newly created ticket in the agent panel.
-Here you can review the ticket’s default properties:

-- Priority: Defaults to “Normal.”
+The next step involves John, a help desk agent, reviewing and updating the ticket properties to reflect its severity.
+John logs into osTicket, accesses the new ticket, and observes its default settings.
+Recognizing the critical nature of the outage, he updates the properties:

+- Changes Priority to Sev-A (1-hour SLA, 24/7 schedule).
-- SLA: Defaults to the system’s standard SLA.
+- Assigns the ticket to the Online Banking Department for resolution.
-- Assigned To: Unassigned.

 ![image](https://github.com/user-attachments/assets/32851a94-993a-4416-9c97-154cc3207aa9)

-Keep in mind the initial ticket properties provide a baseline but might not reflect the severity or urgency of the issue.
-Adjusting these properties ensures the right team handles the problem within an appropriate timeframe.

-- Update the ticket to reflect the urgency of the outage:
-- Priority: Change to Sev-A (1-hour SLA, 24/7 schedule).
-- Department: Assign to the Online Banking Department.
-- Add a comment to the ticket thread explaining the changes:
+John also adds a comment to the ticket thread for clarity:
-- Example: “Ticket updated to Sev-A priority due to the critical nature of the outage.
-Assigned to Online Banking Department for resolution.”
+"Ticket updated to Sev-A priority due to the critical nature of the outage.
+Assigned to Online Banking Department for resolution."

-- Assign the ticket to the Online Banking Team.
+With these updates, John assigns the ticket to the Online Banking Team, ensuring it reaches the appropriate group for action.
+After completing his part, John logs out, leaving the next steps to Jane.

 ![image](https://github.com/user-attachments/assets/bf87ace5-4da2-494b-b5cb-4b7894125939)

-Next, we will log out of John and then login as Jane and work the ticket to completion.

 <p><b>Stage 3: Working the Issue</p></b>

-- As Jane (Online Banking Agent), log in to the system as Jane and navigate to the ticket queue.
-- Locate the ticket assigned to the Online Banking Department.

-Jane notices that while the ticket is assigned to her department, it isn’t yet assigned to a specific agent.
+Now, Jane, an agent in the Online Banking Department, logs into osTicket.
+Navigating to her department’s queue, she identifies the ticket and observes that it is not yet assigned to a specific agent.

-This setup allows the department’s team members to decide who will handle the issue based on availability and expertise.

-- Assign the ticket to yourself to take full ownership.
-The agent taking ownership becomes the primary point of contact for resolving the issue.
+This setup allows the team to delegate tasks based on availability and expertise.
+Jane assigns the ticket to herself, taking full ownership of the problem.
+Ownership ensures accountability and makes Jane the primary point of contact for resolving the issue.

 ![image](https://github.com/user-attachments/assets/d586abbf-b917-4470-94bf-30c751ad7a10)

-- Begin investigating the issue:
-- Open the ticket thread to review all previous comments and actions.
+She begins her investigation by reviewing the ticket thread for previous comments and actions.
+Using the information provided, Jane suspects the problem may be linked to a recent system update.
-- Use the information provided to hypothesize possible causes of the outage.

 ![image](https://github.com/user-attachments/assets/3da1493e-68c3-44f4-b3e3-f585fd082715)